cheiser/ATOM-TEXT-REPLACE/README.md

 ### REPLACE
 This button performs a find and replace operation, but only on the text that has been selected.

+For example if we have the following text:
+This is but a test
+Yes a test
+Nice test!

+and we then mark the second row (Yes a test) and open the dialog and enter under the filter text box "test" and under the replace text box "changed", we end up with:
+This is but a test
+Yes a changed
+Nice test!

 ![A screenshot of your package](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)